DiarmuidHenry/Restaurant-Booking/README.md

 ![Menu Item Details](/media/readme-images/menu_item_detailed.png)

 These are used simply to show the user what each dish looks like.
-It also adds colour and vibrance to the page, and allows for easy booking with the _MAke a Reservation_ button.
+It also adds colour and vibrance to the page, and allows for easy booking with the _Make a Reservation_ button.

 ### Colour Scheme

 ![Colour Palette](/media/readme-images/restaurant_colours.png)

-I chose a simple, muted beige colour scheme.
+I chose a simple, muted beige/burgundy colour scheme.
 I wanted to create a calming effect, so fewer more subtle colours was the way to acheive this.
 The auburn/brown colour is used only for buttons, to highlight their position.

 ## Data Models